Insights

 Hyperparameter optimization can lift ML model accuracy by 2 to 10%.
 Learn which models benefit most, which tuning techniques to use, and when the compute cost isn't justified.

-Mar 15, 2026
+AI/ML MARCH 15, 2026

 In enterprise machine learning, achieving baseline model accuracy remains a primary bottleneck.
-In addition, the structural challenge is optimising the model to deliver maximum business yield without incurring prohibitive compute costs (OpEx).
+In addition, the structural challenge is optimizing the model to deliver maximum business yield without incurring prohibitive compute costs (OpEx).
 Most ML projects follow a standard trajectory, where data is engineered, a model is trained, and the initial results are acceptable - but they are almost always suboptimal.
 At this juncture, technical leadership faces a capital allocation decision (between time and resources).
-They can either deploy the baseline model (accepting margin leakage via sub-optimal predictions) or invest engineering cycles into Hyperparameter Optimisation (HPO).
+They can either deploy the baseline model (accepting margin leakage via sub-optimal predictions) or invest engineering cycles into Hyperparameter Optimization (HPO).

 Diagnosing the problem of parameters versus hyperparameters